Security-Onion-Solutions/securityonion-docs/best-practices.rst

 - adequately spec your hardware to meet your current usage and allow for growth over time

+- prefer taps to span ports when possible

 - make sure that any network firewalls have the proper firewall rules in place to allow ongoing operation and updates (see the :ref:`firewall` section)

 Configuration